Skip to Content

 Instructions

-• Place water, sugar, and cranberries into a large, tall saucepan.
-Cook over low heat for 10-15 minutes, stirring occasionally.
+• Place water, sugar, and cranberries into a medium saucepan with tall sides.
+Cook over low-medium heat for 10-15 minutes, stirring occasionally, until the sugar dissolves and the cranberries soften.

 16 ounces water